anne-urai/lab_wiki/docs/join/index.md

 I normally accept students through the ACP MSc and the Psychology RM at Leiden University.

 If you're a student at Leiden University, or want to visit as an exchange student, please send me
-1. your CV, including information about your study program and your experience in programming and data analysis,
+1. your CV, including information about your study program and your experience in programming (e.g. Python/R) and data analysis,
 2. when and how long you'd like to do a project,
 3. letter of motivation: what topics interest you, and what project would you be interested in.

 See a specific section on expectations for students in _Lab culture_.